-If you want to dry the carpet instead of throwing it out, the water that caused the flooding or water damage has to be from a clean source – called category 1 water.
+If you want to dry the carpet instead of throwing it out, the water that caused the water damage has to be from a clean source – called category 1 water.
 This is usually from broken pipes, supply lines, and rain or snow.
 With any other water, it’s usually not safe to keep the carpet.

 Once you know what you’re dealing with, you can begin to tackle the question of how to dry carpet.
 If you aren’t going to call a professional team to restore the wet carpet, you should wear protective gear such as a mask, gloves, and boots to protect yourself from anything that may be in or on the carpet.

 Keep in mind that you’ll want to keep people off of the carpet as much as possible while it’s wet.